sebfisch/haskell-barchart/README.markdown

   * `--bar-width` is a value between 0.0 and 1.0 hat specifies how thick the bars are compared to the bar distance.
-With a value of `1.0` the bars are drawn directly next to each other, a value of 0.0 would draw bars that are so thin that you cannot see them.
+With a value of `1.0` the bars are drawn directly next to each other, a value of 0.0 draws bars that are actually lines.

 ## criterion